FAC9/READMES/css.md

 ### When should I not use a pre-processor?

 Perhaps your project is small; a simple static website with minimal styles needed.
 A pre-processor may not be necessary.
 Either way, explore what options are available and what works best for you.

+# Lollipop Questions

+1. How would you find the total width of an element?
+2. Why is it important to follow Mobile-First design?
+3. List three reasons to use a pre-processor.